a man sitting on the couch

 What makes health anxiety worse

 The exact things that cause health anxiety can make it worse if care is not taken.
-The most important thing is the lack of access to reliable information, because when you don’t understand how anxiety affects the body, every small symptom feels like a sign of something serious.
+The most important thing is the lack of access to reliable information.
+When you don’t understand how anxiety affects the body, every small symptom feels like a sign of something serious.

-There are two types of people with health anxiety, the first is those who find themselves going to the hospital more, while the other is those who avoid hospitals because they’re afraid of being ‘right’.
+There are two types of people with health anxiety.
+The first type is those who find themselves going to the hospital more.
+The other type is those who avoid hospitals because they’re afraid of being ‘right’.
 The former will make you dependent on reassurances to feel safe, which keeps the anxiety cycle going.
-The latter strengthens the fear, as the brain assumes danger every time you avoid something, making the anxiety bigger next time.
+The latter strengthens the fear.
+The brain assumes danger every time you avoid something.
+This increases anxiety.

 The seemingly ‘real’ fake symptoms